joannawheeler/StaxReactCodeSamples/src/Tab/Tab.docs.md

 A clickable option on a tab menu.

 #### Functionality
-* It has a accepts a clickhandler (that should affect the state of the `Tab` somehow).
+* It has a accepts a clickhandler (passed down from the `Tab`) that expects the options unique 'id' as an argument.
 * It has a 'value' property that will be diplayed.
 * It can also have a 'subValue' property that will be diplayed, but in a smaller font.